jonnilundy/wedeploy.com/ui/src/pages/tutorials/data-js/get-data.md

 ---
-buttonTitle: "I see the to-do list!"
+buttonTitle: "I see the to-do list"
 description: "In this section, you'll learn how to enable WeDeploy Data on your application."
 layout: "tutorial"
 parentId: "data-js"